Rajdeepc/pegasus/README.md

 > June Release, 2020

 - [x] Compare Response Feature - Compare responses of the same API once response structure changes
-- [x]Add or remove API Endpoints - Add and remove API endpoints from EndPoints tab
+- [x] Add or remove API Endpoints - Add and remove API endpoints from EndPoints tab
-- [x]Search Endpoints - Search through your API Endpoints with Smart Search
+- [x] Search Endpoints - Search through your API Endpoints with Smart Search
-- [x]Sign In Feature - Sign In to save all your api
+- [x] Sign In Feature - Sign In to save all your api
-- [x]Notification Swtich - Switch On/Off Notifications
+- [x] Notification Swtich - Switch On/Off Notifications
-- [x]Generate Code - Generate Code from your API constructs
+- [x] Generate Code - Generate Code from your API constructs
-- [x]More Personalized Settings - More Personalised Settings Feature
+- [x] More Personalized Settings - More Personalised Settings Feature
-- [x]IndexDB Support - Localized data now saved in IndexDB for more storage
+- [x] IndexDB Support - Localized data now saved in IndexDB for more storage

 ### Phase 2

 > Sept Release, 2020

-- [ ] Refactor the mono repo to use Nx Workspace
+- [x] Refactor the repo with TypeScript
-- [ ] GraphQL API and store data on the actual database
+- [x] Authentication with custom sign up
-- [ ] Authentication
+- [x] Websocket realtime update on Notifications
-- [ ] Websocket realtime update
+- [x] Difference checker switch to show attribute or values
-- [ ] Interactive report
+- [x] Automation in documentation generator of APIs

 ## Time spending